dsccommunity/ExchangeDsc/source/WikiSource/Home.md

 be installed on Windows 2008 R2 (the minimum supported OS version for Exchange Server 2013).

-Note that while the xExchange module may work with newer releases of PowerShell, the Microsoft Exchange Product Group does not support running Microsoft Exchange Server with versions of PowerShell newer than the one that shipped with the Windows Server version that Exchange is installed on.
+Note that while the ExchangeDsc module may work with newer releases of PowerShell, the Microsoft Exchange Product Group does not support running Microsoft Exchange Server with versions of PowerShell newer than the one that shipped with the Windows Server version that Exchange is installed on.
 See the